There is a common misconception that bunions are caused by shoes; they aren’t. They are just aggravated by them.

 You may be a candidate for the Lapiplasty® Procedure.

-Thank you for completing the Am I A Candidate quiz.
-Based on your answers, Lapiplasty® may be right for you.
-Take the next step and find a local surgeon.
+Thank you for completing the quiz.
+Based on your answers, it looks like the Lapiplasty® Procedure may help provide relief for your bunion pain.
+Take the next step and find a local surgeon today.

 Find a Lapiplasty® Doctor